Diet soda: Sucralose and acesulfame potassium; "sugar-free" soft drinks

 Recently, two other sweeteners have been used with increasing frequency: sucralose (marketed as Splenda) and acesulfame potassium ("Sunett" or "Ace K").
 The K in "Ace K" represents the chemical symbol for potassium.
 Acesulfame potassium is usually combined with aspartame, sucralose, or saccharin rather than alone and its use is particularly common among smaller beverage producers (e.g. Big Red).
 Diet Rite is the non-aspartame diet soft drink brand with the highest sales today; it uses a combination of sucralose and acesulfame potassium.

 In the US, sucralose and Ace-K received FDA approval for use in soft drinks in 1998.

 Advocates say drinks employing these sweeteners have a more natural sugar-like taste than those made just with aspartame, and do not have a strong aftertaste.
 The newer aspartame-free drinks can also be safely consumed by phenylketonurics, because they do not contain phenylalanine.
 Critics say the taste is not better, merely different, or note that the long-term health risks of all or certain artificial sweeteners is unclear.

 The widespread, though not universal, agreement that the newest formulations taste much more "normal" (sugar-like) than the older diet soft drinks have prompted some producers, such as Jones Soda, to abandon the "diet" label entirely in favor of "sugar-free", implying that the taste is good enough to drink even when not trying to lose weight.
 (This idea was first floated by Diet Coke in 1984, with the tagline, "Just For the Taste of It.")

 In 2005, The Coca-Cola Company announced it would produce a sucralose-containing formulation of Diet Coke known as Diet Coke with Splenda, but that it would continue to produce the aspartame version as well.
 There were also rumors that a sugar-free version of Coca-Cola Classic, also sweetened with sucralose, was being formulated as well.
 This formulation was eventually called Coca-Cola Zero, though it is sweetened with aspartame in conjunction with acesulfame potassium.

 Stevia

 Stevia-based sweeteners incorporate steviol glycosides, sweet-tasting compounds produced in the leaves of the Stevia rebaudiana plant.

+One study investigated the electrochemical properties of stevia rebaudiana, a herb with potential as a glucose sugar alternative.
+By using a cyclic voltammetric technique with a nano-sensor modified glassy carbon electrode, the limited safety dose was determined as 0.4 mM (28 mg/mL), where the stevia compound acted as an anti-oxidative sweetener.
+The study also showed that the electrochemical properties of stevia varied in acidic and alkaline pH, with an oxidative behavior in acidic and an anti-oxidative behavior in alkaline solutions.

 Initially launched in Argentina in 2013, Coca-Cola Life is made with a mix of stevia and sugar as its sweeteners.
 Pepsi has also released a variant of their cola sweetened with stevia and sugar, called Pepsi Next.